Block Validity Rules

 Before any Celestia specific validation is performed, all CometBFT block validation rules must be followed.

 Notably, this includes verifying data availability.
-Consensus nodes verify data availabily by simply downloading the entire block.
+Consensus nodes verify data availability by simply downloading the entire block.

-Celestia specifc validity rules can be categorized into two groups:
+Celestia specific validity rules can be categorized into multiple groups:

 Transaction Validity Rules

-All remaining transactions must be decodable and pass all AnteHandler checks.
+2. All transactions must pass all AnteHandler checks.

 Data Root Construction